anymail/django-anymail/docs/esps/unisender_go.rst

 Limitations and quirks
 ----------------------

+**cc and bcc are not supported**
+  Unisender Go's WEB API doesn't support cc and bcc.
+  It is possible via using SMTP API, which is not supported by anymail yet.

 **Anymail's `message_id` is set in metadata** Unisender sets message_id and returns it in the response on request.
   Anyway, for usability we set it in metadata and take from metadata in webhooks.